stfxecutables/model_variance/drafts/details.md

 |![](./plots/ec_range/violin/vehicle_ecs_global_norm_violin.png) | ![](./plots/ec_acc_range/violin/vehicle_ec_accs_global_norm_violin.png) |

-**Distribution of Global EC Ranges by data perturbation**: Left: Global EC.
+**Above: Distribution of Global EC Ranges by data perturbation**: Left: Global EC.
 Right: Global EC adjusted with accuracy.
+Of perhaps note is that the MLP ECs have a much lower EC range *range*: i.e. the MLPs are more consistent in their error consistency...
+Also of note is that accuracy adjustment generally increases the apparent separation of the range distributions.

+---

 | Local $\text{EC}$ | Local $\text{EC}_{\text{acc}}$ |